NCBI-Hackathons/TriFECTA/README.md

 ### Docker

 The Docker image contains <this software> as well as a webserver and FTP server in case you want to deploy the FTP server.
-It does also contain a web server for testing the <this software> main website (but should only be used for debug purposes).
+It does also contain a webOverview server for testing the <this software> main website (but should only be used for debug purposes).

 1. `docker pull ncbihackathons/<this software>` command to pull the image from the DockerHub
 2. `docker run ncbihackathons/<this software>` Run the docker image from the master shell script